How About Fall Quarter?

-For Spring Quarter, Canvas is available to any instructor who has successfully completed the Orientation and is interested in teaching on Canvas.
+Canvas is available to any instructor who has successfully completed the online Canvas Orientation.

-Four faculty have joined ID for this year, to help you through the Canvas transition.
+Our Canvas Transition team will stick around through the summer to help you prepare for Fall Quarter.
 Have questions about using technology in your courses?
 Check in with them!

 - Sue Frantz, Psychology